al6x/nim/mono/readme.md

 # Todo

-- Flash doesn't work on todo properly
+- Flash doesn't work on todo and hello properly
 - Add hello world and twitter example
 - Move current_tree from component to session.
 And replace get_initial_el with session.current_tree.get
 - Browser Adapter with multiple widgets in the page and interactive charts.